The birthplace of the nation is rich in history — lots and lots of history. But how to decide exactly what to do?

 Spying.
 Upheaval.
 Revolution.
 Those feisty colonists fanned the flames of independence during the First Continental Congress at Carpenters’ Hall.
 Exquisite architecture, original details and artifacts give a hint of the dramatic — and sometimes secretive — events that shaped a new nation.

-Where: Carpenters' Hall, 320 Chestnut Street
+Where: Carpenter's Historic Hall, 320 Chestnut Street

 Ahoy, matey.
 The Independence Seaport Museum is the place for fans of seafaring history.
 Exhibits focus on daring river rescues, Philly connections to the Titanic sinking and African experiences on the Delaware River.
-Don’t leave without touring the Olympia cruiser (above) and Becuna submarine.
+Don’t leave without touring the Olympia cruiser and the Becuna submarine.